srynsh/BandwidthLimiter/report.md

 ### Future Extensions

 - add a login system so that the limit will be per user and not per device
-- run on physical devices instead of VMs (can use WiFi login system)
 - add a user-friendly interface for admins
 - Use logs to generate reports and plots